CyberKareem/BitLocker-CryptoErase/README.md

 - Enterprises retiring laptops
 - Asset disposal procedures
 - Zero-touch device purging in IT support environments
-- Field technician use (via USB or SCCM/Intune automation)
+- Could be used (via USB or SCCM/Intune automation)

 ---